NCommander/JRT/README.md

 On startup, and regular intervals (by default 10/30 minutes), a JRT station shall transmit an APRS position report.

-JRT capable stations shall be identified by the string JRTxxx, with xx representing a version number
+JRT capable stations shall be identified by the string JRTxxx, with xx representing a version number.
 This is represented by standard APRS position reports like so, transmitted as such.

 ```
 NODEA>JRT001,WIDE1-1:Test Station 1
 NODEB>JRT001,WIDE1-1:Test Station 2
 ```

 Each JRT client shall keep a list of all nodes it's seen, possible paths to said node if no direct connection is possible, and such.
 Assuming NODEA wishs to list all files provided by NODEB, the command structure would look as follows:

 ## Transmission start
 A JRT transmission starts via a three-way handshake via APRS messages.

-The initiating station sends a START message, with a JRT command, its MTU, and other relevent data required for packet transmission.
+The initiating station sends a START message, with a service name and port number, its MTU, and other relevent data required for packet transmission.

+For example, to talk to the FTP service hosted by NODEB, NODEA would send a START command to NODEB, saying it wants to talk to the file transfer service.

 The receiving station will send back its MTU, route, transmission interval, and other information via APRS message to confirm transmission settings, along with a time offset in seconds of when it will transmit packets.
 The neogtation messages will also include a unique transmission ID, which shall remember the settings negotated, and remain valid for 24 hours.

 The initating station shall send a ACK or NAK if it can accept those setings, and then wait for transmission.
 After transmission, another command can be sent via APRS msgs, or the session can be torn down with a FIN.

 Transmitting stations shall send a ACK message back including transmission start time, MTU, and other relevant data.

+# Application Layer